phelluy/trsltx/README.md

 It is also possible to mark a region that should not be translated with the markers `%trsltx-begin-ignore` and `%trsltx-end-ignore` on single lines.
 Ignored regions should not contain `%trsltx-split` markers.
-See the file `test/simple_fr.tex` for an example.
+See the file `test/simple.tex` for an example.

 Here are a few tips for improved results:

-* Your initial .tex file must compile without any error, of course...
+* Your initial .tex file must compile without any error, of course.
+Be careful the LaTeX compiler sometimes ignores unpaired braces `{...}`, which `trsltx` will not accept.
 * You can define fancy LaTeX macros, but only in the preamble, before `\begin{document}`;
 * Give meaningful names to your macros for helping the translator (e.g. don't call a macro that displays the energy `\foo`.
 A better choice is `\energy`!).
 * Don't use alternatives to the following commands: `\cite`, `\label`, `\ref`.
 Otherwise, the labels, refs and citations may be lost in translation;